steveu/urm.st/content/collections/projects/1-bytemark-cloud.md

 I worked on this project in various roles;

-From 2012 to 2014 as a UX Developer (and the only designer in the company) I
+* From 2014 to 2016 as a UX Developer
+* From 2016 to 2018 as Product Manager (Cloud) & Product Team Lead

 #### The Challenge